kkyyhh96/CollectGISData/README.md

 # Interview demo code for Song Gao
 ## Collect POI Using Baidu API
+I use Baidu Place API to do this. http://lbsyun.baidu.com/index.php?title=webapi/guide/webservice-placeapi
+### Usage
-I uses Baidu Place API to do this. http://lbsyun.baidu.com/index.php?title=webapi/guide/webservice-placeapi Modify the parameter in the main function in the bottome of the code.
+Modify the parameter in the main function in the bottom of the code.
 - Set the query key word.
 I recommend to follow the categories of Baidu. http://lbsyun.baidu.com/index.php?title=lbscloud/poitags
 - Set the boundary of the region.
 The region should be a rectangle region followed by minLat,minLon,maxLat,maxLon.